 Graduates of a cybersecurity master’s program will be prepared to encounter the ever-changing threats to network and system security.
 Graduates will be well-versed in data structures, applied statistics, cloud computing, and programming.
 In addition, graduates will be prepared to architect secure systems and monitor security threats to those systems.
 Graduates will be able to provide threat intel and research and provide proactive defense strategies to their employers and clients.

-As of May 2016, New Hampshire does not have any National Security Agency (NSA) and Department of Homeland Security (DHS) designated schools that offer cybersecurity master’s programs.
+As of 2018, New Hampshire does not have any National Security Agency (NSA) and Department of Homeland Security (DHS) designated schools that offer cybersecurity master’s programs at campus locations in the state.
 However, many universities offering online graduate programs hold a relevant NSA/DHS designation.

 Jointly, the NSA and DHS offer designations for two classifications of schools that offer graduate programs: